HECM Questions you need answered before even starting.

 Closing – After your reverse mortgage loan has been approved and signed, the loan’s initial interest rate will be determined.
 Closing costs are typically financed by the loan.

 Disbursement – Once you have officially closed on the loan, you have 3 business days to change your mind and cancel the loan.
 After the 3-day period, the funds are disbursed, including any amount that will be applied to a previous lien on the property.
-Then you will begin receive payments according to the payment option you selected.
+Then you will begin receiving payments according to the payment option you selected.

 Repayment – You will not be required to make monthly payments during the term of your loan.
 The reverse mortgage becomes due and payable in full once: 1) the home is no longer being used as a primary residence, 2) it is sold, or 3) the borrower passes away.
 Upon the death of the borrower, the loan may be repaid from the sale of the home or by refinancing the existing reverse mortgage.
 All remaining equity belongs to the heirs/estate.